Lava Basque Burnt Cheesecake by Cat & The Fiddle - Freshly Baked and Warm in Original and Kurma Date Flavours

-The Basque burnt cheesecake has become quite ordinary, but I was drawn to this version by Cat & The Fiddle due to it being served freshly-baked and warm, such that it's in essence a liquid lava cheesecake.
+The burnt Basque cheesecake has become quite ordinary, but I was drawn to this version by Cat & The Fiddle due to it being served freshly-baked and warm, such that it's in essence a liquid lava cheesecake.
 Cat & The Fiddle is a cheesecake specialist, but until now, I've only tried their cold cheesecakes because they've not had a dine-in option.
-I'm not sure if they reheat it or serve it right out of the oven the first time, but it was one of the most heavenly cheesecakes I'd had, and is the first time I actually understood and appreciated what is special about the Basque Burned Cheesecake.
+I'm not sure if they reheat it or serve it right out of the oven the first time, but it was one of the most heavenly cheesecakes I'd had, and is the first time I actually understood and appreciated what is special about the Burned Basque Cheesecake.
 Every other version I've tried until now has missed the point, and I think it is because they were served cold and soggy.
+(I also tried the Kurma Date flavour, reviewed in the update below.)

 I came alone, so they offered to serve me the cake in the takeaway box, so I could takeaway whatever I couldn't finish, and I am glad I took them up on the offer because the serving size was very large.
 Although the diameter of the cake was not necessarily that large (I think it was around 7 inches), it was quite deep and thick, so the volume of the cheesecake was a lot.
 I think 1 quarter would be equal to 1 large cheesecake slice, and since cheesecakes are already very filling due to how rich they are in proteins and fats, that 1 slice is already enough for me in 1 sitting.
 If you would rather not takeaway and want to enjoy it fresh, I highly recommend that you eat this in lieu of a meal, or else bring at least 2 others to share.